Travelling by car in Holland

 What to bring when travelling by car

 If you plan to use your own car or a rental car, always make sure to carry an emergency triangle and safety vest.
-Using these are mandatory when your car breaks down on the road.
+These are not mandatory, but can be useful when your car breaks down on the road.
 Other useful things to take are a set of spare lights, a first aid kit, a life hammer, warm blankets, a pocket light and an emergency charging cable for your cell phone.
 And always make sure to bring sufficient food and drinks with you!

 If your car breaks down on the road, first take yourself, your passengers and if possible your car to a safe location.
-You can then contact the Wegenwacht (road service) via roadside emergency telephones or call +31(0)88 2692 888.
-In emergencies, call the 112 emergency number immediately.
+Then contact the Dutch roadside assistance (Wegenwacht) at (0031) (0) 88 269 2888.
+In an emergency, please dial 112 for immediate assistance.
 Always wait for assistance behind the crash barrier and never leave anyone in the car on the road or shoulder!
 And finally, never cross the motorway as this is extremely dangerous!

 Parking in Holland